zyteo/LighTide/readme.md

 Added chart to results, added button on home page, repositioned elements in results page.
 14 Oct - Edited CSS for buttons to account for dark mode.
 Now working on making chart look nicer.
+Modified some components to account for reaching daily tide limit.
 ```

 ### Problem-Solving Strategy